Secure Data Enclave — SDE

 - Ensuring that all materials exported from the SDE do not violate the data use agreement or their project’s data handling requirements

-- Conducting a training session for the researchers on how to securely access and manage their project data stored on the SDE
+- Training and assisting researchers on securely accessing and managing their project data stored on the SDE

 Project Onboarding Process